DoomHammer/talks/wro.cpp_21/slides.md

 ---

 class: twitter

-# How Does it Compare to The Rest?
+# How does it compare to the rest?

 - Still not as easy as Homebrew